-All accesses entering a curbed street shall be curbed with materials matching the street curbing to a point recommended by the Town Engineer.
+All accesses entering a curbed street shall be curbed with materials matching the street curbing to a point recommended by the Town's Peer Review Engineer.
 Sloped curbing is required around all raised channelization islands or medians.

 h.
 Street Design and Construction Standards.